 HIRE SLOW! - This should be one of the slowest hires you ever make.
 This is a marriage and a marathon you'll be going on together.
 Spend a few months waiting for the right one.

-An unmistakable thirst to grow and learn - They're on the journey for success for the project and personally.
-Take on a marathon and enjoy the journey no matter what the outcome.
-Desire to make $$$.
+4. CTO Co-founder Green Flags These are the traits i’ve found to be winners and the ones I love in my co-founders.
+1. An unmistakable thirst to grow and learn - They're on the journey for success of the project and for personal reasons.
+2. Taking on a marathon and enjoying the journey no matter what the outcome.
+Do they just want to put "Founder" on their CV or are they there for the real deal long-term.
+3. Desire to make $$$.
 They think about the business plans not just the code.
-Challenge and contribute to roadmap and strategy.
-Surprise you by going above and beyond.
-They share research and articles on the infrastructure they're working on to you even though you probably won't understand it.
+4. Challenge and contribute to roadmap and strategy.
+5. Surprise you by going above and beyond.
+A sweet animation or analytics here and there.
+6. They share research and articles on the infrastructure they're working on to you even though you probably won't understand it.
 Read it!
 Learn a little each time.
 They can teach you a lot.
-On the pulse in their domain.
+7. On the pulse within their domain.
 They know THE news to stay ahead of the curve

-Matched work ethic - They work as hard as you do.
+8. Matched work ethic - They work as hard as you do.
 Probably in evenings and on weekends!

-Never have to chase for work, or will always update well in advance if there's a change of plans.
-Bounce off and challenge ideas and strategy.
+9. Never have to chase for work, or will always update well in advance if there's a change of plans.

 Be careful.
 If they give you nuggets of info on a messy previous project.
 Do whatever you can to get both sides of the story.
 5. Work not matching designs